Santiago Tianguistenco: The municipality

 The municipality lies in the Trans-Mexican Volcanic Belt in the sub-province of the Lakes and Volcanoes of Anahuac.
 35% of the municipality is mountainous, 30% is arable and the rest is developed.
 The topography of the municipality varies due to its size.
 The eastern portions are highest as they are in the Ajusco mountains with an average altitude of over 3,600 meters above sea level.
 The rest of the municipal is part of the Lerma River plain, which close to level, sloping slightly at around 2,600 meters.
 Within the municipality there are a number of small volcanoes such as Los Cuates, Santiago Tilapa, Las Ratas, Teconto and others that break up the plains area.
 The main surface water is the Lerma River, which crosses the municipality from north to south, although there are a large number of small intermittent streams, and the smaller Jalatlaco River.
 Along this river are waterworks constructed in the 1940s to supply water to Mexico City.
 There also a number of wells here with the same purpose.
 The climate here is fairly cold (C(E) (m) (w)) with freezing temperatures expected around 100 days per year between October and May.
 Wild vegetation varies depending on the altitude.
 The mountain regions have forests of oak, pine and fir, with the lower levels having scrub and grasslands.
 Most fauna here is small and medium-sized mammals such as coyotes, skunks, rabbits and squirrels with reptiles such as rattlesnakes and birds such as crows, ducks and quail.
 The area used to have deer, buzzards and wildcats, but these have disappeared.

 The major economic engine for the municipality is the Daimler Vehículos Comerciales Mexico plant, locally referred to simply as “La Mercedes.”
 The main Industry is automotive production centered around vehicle manufacture, design, and vehicle R&D. The building has been in operation since 1969 and is the only place where the Coronado tractor trailer is made.
 It began as a factory named Autocar.
-Ten years later it became a store affiliated with the Famsa chain until it was acquired by Mercedez-Benz de Mexico in 1991.
+Ten years later it became a store affiliated with the Famsa chain until it was acquired by Mercedes-Benz de Mexico in 1991.
 Since then, the factory has produced more than 272,000 Mercedes-Benz vehicles.
 A Daimler Trucks factory is also located in this facility, which produces its Freightliner Trucks in its own plant.
 The trucks are primarily produced for export, mostly to the United States, Canada and Latin America.